alxshelepenok/lumen/content/posts/fleek-leak-02.md

 ***

 That wraps up this edition of Fleek Leak!
 Set your reminders for next week as we prepare to release these new features into the wild.
 You can also simply [sign up on our website](https://fleek.xyz/) to get a ping when that happens too 📯.
+While you wait, [pay our docs](https://docs.fleek.xyz/) a visit and give the beta a try!

 A final leak: Now that Sites are around the corner, expect our **DevRel team** to start sharing examples, templates, and build ideas around!
-We’re preparing an open templates repository for Fleek where we’ll add boilerplates and projects you can quickly deploy through Fleek (e.g. a blog, or a Lens app).
+We’re preparing an open templates repository for Fleek where we’ll add boilerplates and projects you can quickly deploy through Fleek (e.g. a blog, or a [Lens app](https://www.lens.xyz/)).
 Got any ideas?
 Swing by our [Discord](https://discord.gg/fleekxyz) and let us know 😉.

 For more resources visit [our LinkTree](https://linktr.ee/fleek).